Vishwassp1999/Vishwassp-symbiot2020-trenetra-/README.md

-# Vishwassp-symbiot2020-trenetra-
+# symbiot2020-trenetra

-Project on python
+project was created in python with opencv